Rolisteam/DiceParser/HelpMe.md

 6d10K4
 ```

 Roll 6 10-sided dices, each 10 explodes.
-So the value of exploded dices are greater than 10.
+So the value of exploded dices is greater than 10.
 Result: 40 details: 23 [10,10,3],9,5,3,1,1

 Another way to write this command is: